Nina Girado: 2005–2007: Commercial success with Nina Live! and Nina

-2008–2010: Professional and personal struggles, and Renditions of the Soul
+2008–2010: Professional and personal setbacks, and Renditions of the Soul

-In 2008, Nina released her fourth studio album, a cover album entitled Nina Sings the Hits of Diane Warren, which consists of chart-topping ballads written by award-winning songwriter Diane Warren.
+In 2008, Nina released her fourth studio album, a cover album entitled Nina Sings the Hits of Diane Warren, which consists of classic love ballads written by award-winning songwriter Diane Warren.
 The album was certified Gold by the PARI one week after its commercial release.
 Eventually, it reached Platinum status with 30,000 units sold.
 Its official singles include the Aerosmith original, "I Don't Want to Miss a Thing", and the Faith Hill original, "There You'll Be", which Nina describes as a "thank you" to her fans.
 She expressed her gratitude in an interview, saying "I still have much to fulfill [...]
 I owe it to my fans [...] showering me with love and unbridled affection."
 The album was panned by critics, with Titik Pilipino stating "To be honest, what [they]'ve been expecting at this point in Nina's career is an album of original compositions suited to her voice [...] she didn't have to shout and be a vocal Chinese acrobat."
 OPM critics reacted negatively to the kind of musical process she was doing, noticing that her most popular albums, Nina Live! and Nina Featuring the Hits of Barry Manilow, contain covers.
 Her most popular singles, "Love Moves in Mysterious Ways", "Foolish Heart" and "Through the Fire", are also revivals.
 In an interview with the entertainment press at Red Box, Nina defended herself, saying "It's fulfilling to sing any song, maybe a cover or an original song, just the fact that I'm singing is fulfilling enough."
 She further stated that her fans were the ones who requested it.
 In the same year, she was featured on the self-titled debut album of Gabby Concepcion.